Saatchi Art Review: What It Is And How It Works For Artists

 • Find the image you want to upload and select that file

-• State the year of creation of your art
+• State the year of creation of your art (you must remember your art history)

 • Describe the materials and the style of your artwork